htrajan/ht-drawsteel/Kits/Martial Kits/Retiarius.md

 # Retiarius

-The retiarius is often depicted as a lightly armored warrior with a net in one hand and a trident in the other, and this kit gives you the [[Equipment|equipment]] and fighting technique to make that happen.
+The retiarius is often depicted as a lightly armored warrior with a net in one hand and a trident in the other, and this kit gives you the equipment and fighting technique to make that happen.
 Tie up your foe with a net and then poke them to death!

 ## Equipment